javianng/portfolio-website/README.md

   <h3 align="center">Portfolio Website</h3>

   <p align="center">
-    This is a website to showcase my skills, projects and past works.
+    This is a website to showcase my skills, projects, and past works.
     <br />
     <a href="https://portfolio-website-pearl-tau.vercel.app/"><strong>Visit the page »</strong></a>
   </p>